 Dr. Christine Cortney

-Dr. Christine Cortney is honored to have been an associate at Friendship Hospital for Animals since December 2012.
+Dr. Cortney is honored to have been an associate at Friendship Hospital for Animals since December 2012.
 A Colorado native, Dr. Cortney attended Colorado State University where she received her Masters of Anatomy and Neurobiology in 2003 and her Doctorate of Veterinary Medicine in 2008.
-Dr. Cortney feels blessed to have had a number of amazing mentors in her professional life.
-For this reason, she often comments that she will, “treat anything that has fur or scales!”
 Her specific veterinary interests include preventative healthcare of family pets, soft tissue surgery, pain management, and strengthening the human-animal bond.
 Dr. Cortney recognizes that best friends come in all shapes and sizes.
 Whether it is a Great Dane or a tiny Dwarf Hamster, Dr. Cortney strives to treat each of her patients as though they were her own.
-Dr. Cortney’s furry family includes her four cats, Shiloh, Sampson, Chester, and Oliver, her dog, Tilley, and her horse, Guy Smiley.
+Dr. Cortney’s furry family includes her three cats, Shiloh, Sampson, and Oliver, her dog, Tilley, and her horse, Guy Smiley.
 Giving back to the community is very important for Dr. Cortney.
-She volunteers, both at the Fort Collins Cat Rescue and as an EMT Reserve with Poudre Valley Hospital.
+She volunteers as an EMT Reserve with Poudre Valley Hospital.
 Dr. Cortney is also on a competitive dragon boat team and enjoys competing in the annual Colorado Dragon Boat Festival and other regattas around the country.
 Dr. Cortney enjoys wood carving, canoeing, the company of good friends and family, and any excuse to get outdoors.

 Dr. Heather Higgins

 Dr. Higgins was born and raised in Aurora, Colorado.
 She attended Colorado State University, where she earned her bachelor’s degree in Biologic Sciences in 2000, and her Doctor of Veterinary Medicine degree in 2006.
 After graduation, Dr. Higgins worked for 1 year at a small animal practice in Firestone, CO before moving to Arizona for a broader range of experiences.
 5 years in the desert made it difficult to leave a wonderful group of patients and friends, but the pull of the mountains and family brought her back home to Colorado.
 Heather’s professional interests include soft tissue surgery, dentistry, internal medicine, and ultrasonography.
-In her free time, Dr. Higgins enjoys running, hiking, mountain biking, camping, Bronco games, and reading.
-She lives with 5 spoiled cats, Loki, Angel, Gaius, Caesar, and Sawyer; as well as her hiking partner- a Border Collie mix named Marley, and 2 Heeler mixes- Lobo and Argos.
+In her free time, Dr. Higgins enjoys running, hiking, cooking, camping, Bronco games, and reading.
+She lives with 1 spoiled cat, Loki as well as her hiking partner- a Border Collie mix named Marley.

 Dr. Shari Lanning